eisax/simon-kachepa/README.md

-I'm a passionate full stack developer, with expertise in object-oriented programming.
+🌟 I'm a passionate full stack developer, with expertise in object-oriented programming.
 I love building robust and scalable web applications from the ground up.
 I have experience working with various technologies and frameworks, both on the frontend and backend.

 ❄️  I have a solid understanding of object-oriented programming    principles, which allows me to write clean, modular, and maintainable code.
 I believe in following best practices, writing tests, and continuously improving my skills to deliver high-quality software solutions.

-🌟  Let's connect and collaborate on exciting projects!
-Feel free to explore my repositories and reach out to me.
-I'm always open to new opportunities and eager to contribute to the world of software development.

 :mailbox: Reach me out!